ycjungSubhuman/PulseCodeSite/README.md

 In this service, you can upload your tunes, get feedback easily, write tutorials, write journals.
 Each member get mixed feed of tutorials, tracks and journals.

-built with Django 1.9.1, crispy_forms, bootstrap3.3.6, html5shiv, jquery2.2.0, respond
+built with Django 1.9.1, crispy_forms, bootstrap3.3.6, html5shiv, jquery2.2.0, respond, django-audiofield, django-markdown

 **This project is still under construction**